OGRECave/ogre/Docs/src/material-scripts.md

 </dd> <dt>ps\_1\_1, ps\_1\_2, ps\_1\_3</dt> <dd>

-DirectX pixel shader (i.e. fragment program) assembler syntax. <br> Supported on cards from: ATI Radeon 8500, nVidia GeForce 3 <br> NOTE: for ATI 8500, 9000, 9100, 9200 hardware, this profile can also be used in OpenGL.
+DirectX pixel shader (i.e. fragment program) assembler syntax. <br> Supported on cards from: ATI Radeon 8500, nVidia GeForce 3 <br> @note for ATI 8500, 9000, 9100, 9200 hardware, this profile can also be used in OpenGL.
 The ATI 8500 to 9200 do not support arbfp1 but do support atifs extension in OpenGL which is very similar in function to ps\_1\_4 in DirectX.
 Ogre has a built in ps\_1\_x to atifs compiler that is automatically invoked when ps\_1\_x is used in OpenGL on ATI hardware.

 </dd> <dt>ps\_1\_4</dt> <dd>

-DirectX pixel shader (i.e. fragment program) assembler syntax. <br> Supported on cards from: ATI Radeon 8500, nVidia GeForce FX 5 series <br> NOTE: for ATI 8500, 9000, 9100, 9200 hardware, this profile can also be used in OpenGL.
+DirectX pixel shader (i.e. fragment program) assembler syntax. <br> Supported on cards from: ATI Radeon 8500, nVidia GeForce FX 5 series <br> @note for ATI 8500, 9000, 9100, 9200 hardware, this profile can also be used in OpenGL.
 The ATI 8500 to 9200 do not support arbfp1 but do support atifs extension in OpenGL which is very similar in function to ps\_1\_4 in DirectX.
 Ogre has a built in ps\_1\_x to atifs compiler that is automatically invoked when ps\_1\_x is used in OpenGL on ATI hardware.

 </dd> <dt>ps\_2\_0</dt> <dd>